BhallaLab/HOSS/README.md

 makes it possible to break up large optimization problems into small modules such that each module that is optimized depends only on its own parameters, and the properties of upstream blocks.
 The upstream blocks are evaluated first, and held fixed as one goes successively deeper into the model.
-We have shown mathematically that this is both *more efficient*, and gives *better fits*, than 'flat' optimization where the whole set of parameters is fitted at the same time.
+Our colleagues Radulescu and co-workers have shown mathematically that this is both *more efficient*, and gives *better fits*, than 'flat' optimization where the whole set of parameters is fitted at the same time.
+We have demonstrated that this is also true in practice on messy real-world optimization problems.

 The HOSS code performs simple hierarchical optimization, flat optimization, and two multi-start methods for optimization which use hierarchical optimization